mesosphere/dcos-docs-site/pages/dkp/kommander/1.2/clusters/index.md

 If you are creating a cluster with a cloud partner (Azure, AWS), you must configure your [infrastructure provider](/dkp/kommander/1.2/operations/infrastructure-providers/).
 If you are planning on attaching more than one cluster, ensure you enter your valid [license](/dkp/kommander/1.2/licensing/).

-From the dashboard page or the clusters page, click Add Cluster and Create Konvoy Cluster.
+From the dashboard page or the clusters page, select Add Cluster and Create Konvoy Cluster.

 ![Add Cluster Options](/dkp/kommander/1.2/img/add-cluster.png)